Appearance

 cargo new merkle_tree_app

-with a basic Rust project structure.
+cd merkle_tree_appThis command creates a new directory merkle_tree_app with a basic Rust project structure.

 2. Create Separate Crates for Client and Server โ